agiledigital/mule-preview/README.md

 This is the core module of the Mule Preview project.

-It is a self contained bundle that can be included in other projects to render Mule XML files.
+It is a self contained bundle that can be included in other projects to render Mule XML files in a browser context using React.

-See the [Mule Preview Browser Plugin](../browser-plugin) for example usage.
+See the [Mule Preview Browser Extension](https://github.com/agiledigital/mule-preview-browser-extension) for example usage.

 ### Instructions